-- a) Documents must be submitted in separate single Portable Document Format (PDF) files. - b) PDF files must be no greater than 20Mb in size for the email option and no greater than 75MB for the F1 in Schools upload folder option. - c) The files must be named: - "your_team_number_team_name_country_engineering.pdf", "your_team_number_team_name_country projectmanagement&enterprise.pdf" and "your_team_number_team_name_country_engineering_drawings_renders.pdf" so they can be recognised easily when submitted. - For example: "T01_F1_in_Schools_UK_projectmanagement&enterprise.pdf". - C2.11.4 Pit display Each team will be provided with a dedicated exhibition style space for set-up of their pit display elements.
+- C2.11.4 Pit Display Each team will be provided with a dedicated exhibition style space for set-up of their pit display elements.
 The specific style and size of this space will be announced in supplementary event competition regulations.
 Refer to ARTICLE C6 for further pit display specifications and content requirements. - C2.11.5 Verbal Presentation Teams will be required to deliver a Verbal Presentation in relation to their project to the Judges.
 The presentation must not last longer than 10 minutes.
-If teams are unable to deliver the presentation in English, then an interpreter can be present (teams need to bring their own translator) and a time of 20 minutes will be allocated, but the team must notify us if this is the case no later than 1 month prior to the start of the World Finals event.
+If teams are unable to deliver the presentation in English, then an interpreter can be present (teams need to bring their own translator) and a time of 15 minutes will be allocated, but the team must notify us if this is the case no later than Monday 6th February 2023.
 Teams should bring their own laptop with any slide show or other multimedia files that need to be shown as part of their Verbal Presentation.
-Any team who needs a laptop for Verbal Presentation judging and is unable to bring one to the World Finals must contact F1 in Schools, (world@flinschools.com), at least one month prior to the event.
-Refer to ARTICLE C7 of these regulations for details regarding presentation content and other requirements. - C2.11.6 Electronic data Teams must submit all Engineering and other data specified below on a storage device compatible with the windows operating system e.g. USB memory stick.
+Any team who needs a laptop for Verbal Presentation judging and is unable to bring one to the World Finals must contact F1 (f1schools.academy@gmail.com), at least one month prior to the event.
+Refer to ARTICLE C7 of these regulations for details regarding presentation content and other requirements. - C2.11.6 Enterprise 'Online' submission of Enterprise Portfolio for judging teams must submit their 12-page MS&DM document in digitized format to F1 in Schools until the date that will be communicated in advance before to the Finals.
+Late submission will incur a 10-point penalty.